Shahad Al Rawi: The Baghdad Clock (2016)

-A multigenerational reality onslaught
+Over the Jumhuriya Bridge (2020)

 In what some critics described as a temporal continuation of Al-Rawi's debut novel, in Over The Jumhuriya Bridge (2020) the reader follows scenes from the US led invasion of Iraq in 2003 and events immediately leading up to them, affecting not one but three generations at once: grandparents, parents and children, and how one site, The Jumhuriya Bridge (The Republican Bridge) in the capital city of Baghdad, played a major role in the lives of one family representing the typical middle class Iraqi family.

-The novel begins and ends with a bridge, and just as it represents hope and change, it is also a source of danger and despair.
-Thinking about the bridge and its symbolic meaning in the novel, we realize that just as bridges are the way in which we cross the river from one side to the other without much thought about what awaits us, in the novel it is the decisive factor in the fate of each character, as well as the separation between the new and the old, life and death.

 The heroine of "Over the Jumhuriya Bridge" recalls how American tanks crossed into the heart of Baghdad, indicating the end of Iraq that everyone knew and the beginning of the unknown journey that many people had to take.

-Like most of Iraq's citizens, the heroine and her family left her country for a neighboring country to start a new life, but they lose their mother to a fatal illness early in the story.
-Then the reader is once again stunned by the use of symbolism, whether intended or not.
-The loss of the mother is the loss of the homeland, security and belonging.
-This is evidenced by the anonymous protagonist of the novel, who in the book does not have any clear sense of belonging, not with her sister, father, cousin, or friends.
-Even when she is trying to fall in love, it seems like a half-hearted attempt, confirming that she has no sense of belonging.

-In “Over the Jumhuriya Bridge,” the theme of escaping and longing for the past is evident at every turn, even before the family leaves Iraq.
-There is a feeling of a mother's longing for the past when she talks about her school, and that people often look romantically at the past, but in the novel even good times are tinged with sadness like the death of her uncle during the first war that Iraq suffered in the 1980s.
+In “Over the Jumhuriya Bridge,” a theme is that of escaping and longing for the past.
+A mother's longing for the past is shown when she talks about her school, and while people often look romantically at the past, in the novel even good times are tinged with sadness, such as the death of her uncle during the first war that Iraq suffered in the 1980s.

 Following Al-Rawi's debut novel, readers can observe a sense of maturity in the novel, perhaps evident in the way in which all the characters are given space to form a bond with the readers, all of which are multidimensional with flaws and attractive qualities.
 Basically, these characters have been humanized through their contradictory qualities, bringing a sense of realism readers can connect with.